tomsilver/policies_logic_programs/README.md

----
-title: Few-shot Bayesian Imitation Learning with Policies as Logic over Programs
+# Few-shot Bayesian Imitation Learning with Policies as Logic over Programs
----

 ## System Requirements
 We use Python 3.5.6 on macOS High Sierra.
 Other setups may work but have not been tested.